 One of the main features of Synfig Studio is vector tweening; you can convert any vector graphic into another form easily.
 The software offers powerful tools to help you achieve that.
 Synfig also provides more than 50 layers to make artworks and animations.
 Some of the layer types are geometric, transformations, gradients, filters, distortions, fractals, etc. The bone system is also full of options and is a powerful tool on its own.
 The software also provides an additional skeleton distortion layer.
 Finally, you can connect different layers via mathematical expressions.
 With the help of this, you can make characters, puppets, and complex dynamic structures.
 The software has a steeper learning curve for beginners.

 Probably the best free animation software on this list and one of the most recommended software for animation by professionals, Blender is an open-source software that runs on different platforms with ease.
-It is one of the few 3D animation software that is free of cost, yet it does not lack any power or robustness of its paid counterparts.
+It is one of the few 3D modeling and animation software that is free of cost, yet it does not lack any power or robustness of its paid counterparts.
 In fact, it might just have a slight edge over them.
 This animation software is suitable for beginners as well as for professionals.
-With the help of Blender, you can develop animations, games, animated models, renders, and other types of 3D projects.
+With the help of Blender, you can develop animations, games, animated models, animated movies, renders, and other types of 3D prints.
 It is available on macOS, Linux, and Windows.

 Blender is a pretty good animation software when it comes to the features it offers.
 Blender provides real-time viewport review as well as CPU and GPU rendering.
 With Blender, you have PBR shaders and HDR lighting support.
-Other features include VR rendering support, advanced modeling, sculpting, and UV tools, advanced rigging and animation tools, powerful visual effects, auto-tracking, manual tracking, camera reconstruction, drawing in 2D mode оnto the 3D viewport, onion skinning, etc.
+Other features include VR rendering support, advanced modeling, sculpting, and UV tools, advanced rigging and animation tools, powerful visual effects, auto-tracking, manual tracking, camera reconstruction, drawing in 2D mode Ð¾nto the 3D viewport, onion skinning, etc.

 Blender is one of the best free animation software that you can use at all levels.
 Blender has some amazing open projects where you can contribute.
 Ever since the year 2005, the Blender Foundation has tried to invite developers and animators to contribute to open projects to promote creativity and innovation in Blender.
 The first such project was called ‘Elephants Dream’, which won the best short film award.
 Here is the official link to all open projects started by the Blender Foundation.
 If you are an advanced animator, make sure to check these out.